Pure-Storage-Solutions/terraform-portworx-on-vmware/README.md

 ```
 # terraform apply test.out
 ```
-The module provisions the Equinix Metal servers, sets up the Kubernetes cluster with Portworx Enterprise as the storage platform, and integrates the Kubernetes cluster into PDS portal.
+The module provisions the VMs on Vcenter, sets up the Kubernetes cluster with Portworx Enterprise as the storage platform, and integrates the Kubernetes cluster into PDS portal.
 The whole process might take up to 30 minutes.
-After completion, the Equinix nodes and their IP addresses are displayed.
+After completion, the VMs and their IP addresses are displayed.

 11. Verify whether the kube-config-file is available:
 ```